loernwerk/loernwerk/README.md

 - `SSL_CAFILE`: CA File to be used for SSL encryption.
 Optional.
 - `DISABLE_HTTP`: If set, the HTTP server wont be started and therefore disabled.

+## Imprint
+To add your own imprint, edit the `build/dist/imprint.html` file.

 ## Command reference

 - `npm run dev`: Runs both backend and frontend dev server